Course

 Overview

-This course is designed to provide students with barriers to education and employment with the opportunity to develop workplace skills and behaviors that contribute to job success.
-It emphasizes the importance of the skills needed to enter working situations with improved confidence and to assertively handle employment related interpersonal situations.
+This course is designed to provide students who experience barriers to education and employment with the opportunity to develop workplace skills and behaviours that contribute to job success.
+It emphasizes the importance of the skills needed to enter working situations with improved confidence and to assertively and to handle employment-related interpersonal situations assertively.
 The focus of the course is to support students to practice job interview skills.

 Topics to be explored include: